 Boy Scouts and Brownies learn this aged 10.
 Who knew this news was not new news at all?
 Facebook did.
 Journalists had been asking them for comment on these issues as long ago as 2010 yet Facebook was seemingly unprepared when the issue raised its head again.
 This should have triggered internal action to both renew the operational systems AND prepare for the next round of media enquiries.
 They were given a full twenty-four hours to scramble together some sort of statement before the news was broken, and they settled on an obtusely worded blog post.
 Worse, they seemed to imply they did not know about the breach until they were alerted to its existence by the press.
 This suggested Facebook did not have a grasp of its own security – a revelation almost as damaging as the leak itself.
 Whether any of that personal data was actually of any real use – let alone facilitated electoral success for Trump & Leave.EU is questionable.
 But the damage the story has done to Facebook’s reputation is undeniable.

 So what can you do?

-You should have a risk register that covers every aspect of your organisation & an escalation process in place for managing media inquiries.
+Every organisation should have a risk register that covers everything and an escalation process in place for managing media inquiries.
 If you operate in a highly regulated market you should test those processes with regular training.
 The psychological impact of these drills for all your team – and especially your top spokespeople – can be huge.
 If you want help ensuring you are ready to face whatever reputation challenges come your way, do get in touch.